TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/100-cleanup.md

 ## Delete the sample code from your stack

 The project from previous section used an SQS queue, and an SNS topic for demonstration purposes.
-We're not going to use them in this project, so remove them from your the `MyStack` constructor.
+We're not going to use them in this project, so remove them from the `MyStack` constructor.

 Open `main.ts` and clean it up.
 Eventually it should look like this: